hi-manshu-kumar/REST-API/README.md

 # REST-API
-This is a project to handle REST API request.
+ This is a project to learn how to handle REST API request.
 The tech stack used is [MongoDB](https://docs.mongodb.com/v3.4/administration/install-community/), [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/).

+ Other software used for developing this project were [POSTMAN](https://www.getpostman.com/) for API development and [ROBO 3T](https://robomongo.org/) lightweight GUI for MongoDB

 ## Instructions